Villas in Croatia are popular accommodation options, especially among families and groups of friends.

 Close to the beach and within walking distance from the restaurants, bars, and the center of this resort town on the Brac island, lovely modern villa Petra features great amenities like an air-conditioner, sea-water swimming pool, outdoor BBQ.
 It also has lovely sea views.
 The house accommodates a max of 8 people, in its 4-bedrooms, 4-bathrooms interior.

-Dreaming about stylish beach holidays?
-Check the luxurious waterfront Villa Palma.
-Literally just steps away from the beach, this villa offers a modern design, top-notch amenities, and lovely surroundings.
+Dreaming about stylish island holidays?
+Check the rustic Villa Mara on Korcula Island.
+Owned and managed by Vera’s childhood friend Linda and her husband, this villais spacious and comfortable, with cozy design, top-notch amenities, and lovely surroundings.
 Say no more – pack your beach gear and head to Korcula Island!

 Villa Mediteran, Dubrovnik